-With that said, if we are really being honest with ourselves the other reasons we might stay at that same job is because it’s safe.
+With that said, if we are really being honest with ourselves the other reason we might stay at that same job is because it’s safe.
 At least in our minds, we consider it to be safe.
 Safe and practical.

 We might pick the practical job because it’s expected of us.

-We might choose the safe job because we are afraid we might fail at what we really want to do.
+We might choose a safe job because we are afraid we might fail at what we really want to do.
 We might rationalize to ourselves that we stay in a job we hate because the economy is lousy so we have to stay (see fear not so sweetly hiding in there).

-Think about some of the major decisions you have made in your life?
+Think about some of the major decisions you have made in your life.